COMP122/comp122-f24/reference/TAC_transformation.md

    }
    ```

 Each `case` block corresponds directly to one of the consequence block of an `if-then-else` statement.
 The `default` block corresponds directly to the last alternative block.
 It is typical that each of `case` blocks end with a `break`.
 These `break` statements are not required, but without this statement control flow continues.
-Hence, the code for both code blocks are effectveily merged together.
+Hence, the code for both code blocks are effectively merged together.
 It is raw that this is the desired affect.
 As such a `case` block without a final `break` statement is a common programming bug.

 Prior to converting a `switch` statement into TAC style the following requirements must be met.